- A gluten-free diet is an eating plan that excludes foods containing gluten.

 A person with coeliac disease needs to become an accomplished reader of food labels.
 They also need to ask questions at restaurants to find out which foods likely contain gluten.
 Even a few crumbs of gluten-containing bread on a bread knife can be enough to trigger acute symptoms in some people with coeliac disease.

-Coeliac Australia produces an Ingredient List Booklet and phone app.
+Coeliac Australia produces an Ingredient List Booklet.
 It can help identify if the ingredients listed on products contain gluten or are gluten-free.
-A dietitian can teach you how to use this app.
+A dietitian can teach you how to use this booklet.

 Is it gluten or something else?